NatureNorthern LightsAurora Adventures: Best Places to See the Northern Lights in Iceland

 Couple admiring aurora borealis in the blue and starry sky of iceland in winter time

-Aurora Adventures: Chasing Northern Lights in Iceland
+Aurora Adventures: Best Places to See the Northern Lights in Iceland

 The Northern Lights are one of the most sought-after natural wonders of the world.
 Viewing them is a common bucket list item for many, but most do not get a chance to see them in their lifetime.
 Iceland is home to some of the best aurora activity due to the country's long Northern Lights season and dark skies.

 Even though Iceland is a small country, there are plenty of amazing places for you to go to discover them.
-So when can you view the lights and where should you go to see them?
+So when can you view the lights, and where should you go to see them?
 Keep reading to learn all about the 10 best places to see the Northern Lights in Iceland.

 Winter is hands down the best time to spot the Northern Lights in Iceland.
 This would be from October through March.
 While many may think January would be the best due to its darkness, it sometimes isn’t.